 - Copyright liability.
 Your marketing material looks too similar to a competitor’s, and they sue you for copyright infringement.

-Property Insurance will compensate your business if property that you use in your business is damaged or lost due to accidents or disasters.
+Commercial Property Insurance will compensate your business if property that you use in your business is damaged or lost due to accidents or disasters.
 It covers property such as buildings, equipment, inventory, furniture, tools and computers.
 Common covered causes of loss include fire, wind, hail, and vandalism.
 In some policies, theft is also covered, but even when theft is covered, employee theft is usually excluded.

 Examples of situations property insurance would cover include:

 - A fire is accidentally started in your restaurant kitchen, destroying your kitchen appliances and your food inventory.

 - The building your business owns has its roof damaged by a severe hailstorm.

 - A pipe bursts in your retail store, destroying fixtures and ruining merchandise.